berkeleybop/berkeleybop.github.io/best_practice/index.md

    * vscode
    * pycharm
        * get professional, we will pay
+       * GitHub copilot can be purchased as well, and is an excellent addition to a pycharm environment.
 * Keyboard Shortcuts
   * Command palette: `Cmd/Ctrl + Shift + P`
   * Search for file in project: `Cmd/Ctrl + P`